 Imposing an excise tax on express companies, defining express companies; providing for the filing of annual statements by such companies and their agents with the auditor, creating a State Board of Appraisers and Assessors to determine and levy such tax and defining their powers and duties; providing for the attendance of witnesses and the production of books; providing for the collection and disbursement of such tax and prescribing penalties for non-compliance with a provision of this act.

-To prohibit the manufacture, sale or shipping into the state of impure beer; to provide for the enforcement of the provisions and penalties for its violation.
+To prohibit the manufacture, sale or to provide for the enforcement of the provisions and penalties for its violation.
 Provides for inspection and places enforcement of the law in the hands of the State Board of Health.
-To require corporations doing business in this state for profit to file an annual report of their business and organization with the secretary of state not later than September 1 of each year.
+To require corporations doing business in this state for profit to file an annual report of their business and organization with the secretary of state not later than September 1 of each stock.
+The joint vote for United States senator resulted as follows: Allen 58, Hayward 43, Webster 10, Thompson 7, Lambertson 2, Reese 2, Hinshaw 1, Weston 4, Foss 2, Adams 1, Cornish 1, Van Dusen 1.

-To require corporations doing business in the state of Nebraska to pay an annual license fee on the capital stock of such corporations, to fix such fees and to provide a penalty for the violanew freight rate laws to replace the tion of the provisions of this act.
-Calls for an annual fee of \$1 by corporations having \$50,000 or less of capital stock and \$1 for each additional \$50,000 house on the 25th and the eighth joint ballot was taken for United States senator the result stood: Allen 58, Hayward 41, Webster 10, Thompson 7, Weston 4, Reese 2, Foss 2, Van Dusen 2, Lambertson 1, Hinshaw 1, Adams 1, Cornish 1, Valentine 1.
+To require corporations doing business in the state of Nebraska to pay an annual license fee on the capital stock of such corporations, to fix such fees and to provide a penalty for the violation of the provisions of this act.
+Calls for an annual fee of \$1 by corporations having \$50,000 or less of capital stock and \$1 for each additional \$50,000

-The joint vote for United States senator resulted as follows: Allen 58, Hayward 43, Webster 10, Thompson 7, Lambertson 2, Reese 2, Hinshaw 1 Weston 4, Foss 2, Adams 1, Cornish 1, Van Dusen 1.
+When the noon hour arrived in the house on the 25th and the eighth joint ballot was taken for United States senator the result stood: Allen 58, Hayward 41, Webster 10, Thompson 7, Weston 4, Reese 2, Foss 2, Van or any other mineral substances, and Dusen 2, Lambertson 1, Hinshaw 1, Adams 1, Cornish 1, Valentine 1.